Multi-image: Printing with light

 Completed artwork was copied under top lights on a pin-registered camera on a high contrast film such as Kodaline or Kodalith to create 35mm mattes used in the optical slide printing process.
+Other than using camera original photos, slides used for presentation were made on a slide duplication, slide animation, or rostrum_camera designed for slide production.
+The most commonly used slide camera stands were Forox, Marron Carrel (later Maron), and Sickles (later Mangum Sickles).

 When needed, pin-registered positive mattes known as countermattes were made by contact printing from the mattes.
 When a set of mattes and countermates were completed, the optical slide camera was used to assemble the separate images onto a single frame of film by making multiple exposures through the mattes.
 Accuracy in positioning the separate elements of the slide is made possible by the film sprockets, which were also used to position the finished color slides and masks in the slide mounts.

 Copy cameras and optical slide cameras usually had motorized movement of the camera on the column toward and away from the table to allow for resizing the image on the camera on the Z-axis.

 Fully functional optical slide cameras had compounds for positioning both artwork and the mattes relative to the lens and camera head.
 A compound could move left to right (horizontal) X-axis and top to bottom (vertical) Y-axis movement as well as rotate (theta-axis).
 Compounds were often motorized with micro-stepping motors to allow for smooth programmable and repeatable positioning.
 Higher end optical slide cameras had the ability to create and save programs.

 Light sources for copying artwork generally were quartz halogen lights.
 Backlighting was generally provided by the use a darkroom photographic enlarger colorhead modified for use with the camera.
 This form of controlled light provide colored light balanced for the color sensitivity of the film used and provided color light for the separate exposures that are made through the mattes.

 The optical slide camera could be used to create a number of types of slides and special effects commonly used in multi-image presentations: